simon-toogood/Sudoku/README.md

 This app creates a Sudoku widget in tkinter that supports Snyder notation (corner notes) and centre notes, as well as cell highlighting.

 ### TO-DO LIST (priority order):
-- Add checking for duplicate digits
+- Add checking for duplicate digits in rows, columns and boxes
 - Add support for thermo sudokus
+- Add checking support for thermo sudokus
+- Add support for sandwich sudokus
-- Add support for sandwhich sudokus
+- Add checking support for sandwich sudokus
-- Add a puzzle building mode
+- Add a sudoku building mode

 ### DEPENDEDCIES:
 - Python 3.x